git diff --pager=<pager>Show unstaged changes with the output forced through a specific pager program.

 git branch -vList all branches including commit information

-git rebase maingit checkout -b <branchname1> <remote>/<branchname2>Clone a remote branch and switch to it
+git checkout -b <branchname1> <remote>/<branchname2>Clone a remote branch and switch to it

 git restore --stagedRemoves files from the staging area without altering their content in the working directory.